LambdaSchool/ios-debugging/JournalCoreData/Resources/BUGS.md

 #  Bugs

-- [ ] initial view controller title says 'Journal - Day 4'; unsure of correct value
+- [x] initial view controller title says 'Journal - Day 4'; unsure of correct value
+    - value was hard-coded; not sure if on purpose?
+I changed it to something that seemed more fitting
 - [x] not fetching entries from server
     - fetch method was never called; now called in tableVC.viewWillAppear
 - [x] app crashes when existing entry cell is tapped